AJun01/https---github.com-AJun01-mp-1/README.md

 	•	HTML: Structure of the website.
 	•	CSS: For styling and responsiveness (Flexbox).
 	•	JavaScript: For the interactive calculator.

-Deployment

-The project can be deployed on platforms like GitHub Pages or Vercel.
-	1. Vercel Deployment:
-	•	Create an account on Vercel.
-	•	Link your GitHub repository to Vercel.
-	•	Deploy the project.
-	2. GitHub Pages:
-	•	Push the project to your GitHub repository.
-	•	Enable GitHub Pages in the repository settings to host the website.

 Contributions